 When personal data is longer required, employees must ensure it is destroyed.
 This will be done in accordance with the school data retention policy, which states how long particular documents should be kept, and how they should be destroyed.

-Copies of the Data Retention Policy can be obtained by contacting the school office: office@trent.barnetmail.net
+Copies of the Data Retention Policy can be obtained from the school website.